-A few marked spaces are available behind Cumberland Hall for commuters using commuter housing.
+A few marked spaces are available behind Cumberland Hall for commuters using commuter housing at 2385 Union Avenue.
 With the exception of visitor, handicapped or faculty/staff reserved places, Cumberland Hall parking is open daily to students after 5:00 p.m.
-Parking spaces will be colored accordingly: Blue - handicapped parking Yellow - faculty/staff Green - residents.